mohamadhafiz98/Smart-attendance/README.md

 |  MUHAMMAD AMSYAR BIN HAMDAN   | B032010479  | S1G1  |

 ### Objectives
--To Make window based attendance system using facial recognition -To improve the efficiency of the user attendance
+- To Make window based attendance system using facial recognition
+- To improve the efficiency of the user attendance

 ## B. PLANNING THE PROJECT